How to Enable or Disable Location Services in Windows 11

 Option 3Using Group Policy Editor

-If you have a Pro, Enterprise, or Education version of Windows 11 and admin rights, you can turn location services on or off using the Group Policy Editor.
+If you have Windows 11 Pro, Enterprise, or Education and admin rights, you can control location services using the Group Policy Editor.
+This method lets you turn location on or off for your entire computer.
+You’ll need to open the editor and find a specific setting.

 - Press ⊞ Win+R, type